 -

-Click the blue arrow icon to submit your prompt.
+- Press Enter or click the blue arrow icon to submit.

-Part 5: Use version history to restore an automatic backup
+Part 6: Use Version History to restore an automatic backup

-No matter how experienced a builder you are, things don’t always go to plan.
-At some point, you’re going to make changes to your site that you’d like to reverse.
-In that situation, the easiest fix is to restore to a previous version of your build.
-To show you how this works, you can restore the site back to the original color scheme by following the steps below:- Click View history.
+No matter how experienced you are, things don’t always go as planned.
+At some point, you may make changes to your site that you want to undo.
+When that happens, the easiest solution is to restore a previous version of your build.
+In this example, you’ll restore the site to its original color scheme by following the steps below.- In the top left of your screen, click the project title, then click Version history.

-- Click the original version, which opens its preview mode.
+- Click the bottom option, which opens its preview mode.

 - Click Restore this version in the top-right of your screen.